 After you’ve cleaned the pads, you’ll need to dry and store them.

-After your pads have been cleaned and dried, examine them to ensure there are no holes or tears before using them again.
+After your pads have been cleaned and dried, examine them to ensure there are no holes or tears before needing them again.
 The steam mop pads not only take up dirt but also protect surfaces from being scratched.
-As a result, if you notice any holes or tears, they must be fixed or the pads replaced.
+As a result, if you notice any holes or tears, they need to be fixed or the pads replaced.

 Keep the pads in a clean, dry location where any remaining moisture from the cleaning procedure can dissipate.
 A moist environment might promote mildew growth on your steam mop pads.